alxshelepenok/lumen/content/posts/to-dfinity-and-beyond-host-on-the-internet-computer-with-fleek.md

 It’s a special release day  — we have a series of new Internet Computer specific features coming out onto the Fleek platform, like **Static Front-end Hosting**!

-This means you can now host and experiment with websites and apps on the early version (the Internet Computer's Alpha) of a trustless blockchain-based infrastructure; as well as use our Internet Computer Gateway for accessing canisters over HTTP; or our Canister Proxying for resolving sites on the Internet Computer.
+This means you can now host and experiment with websites and apps on the Internet Computer's Alpha, a trustless blockchain-based infrastructure; as well as use our Internet Computer Gateway for accessing canisters over HTTP; or our Canister Proxying for resolving sites on the Internet Computer.

 But we are also sharing **our path forward on the Internet Computer, and into our idea of building a truly trustless, decentralized, and permissionless version** of our Open Web services (e.g., hosting, storage, etc.) using Internet Computer canisters!